-Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2172.
+Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:20 pm (1:50 pm on Fridays) at 319-558-2273 ext.
+4. Phones will not be answered between 3:40 and 4:00 (2:10 and 2:30 on Fridays) during our dismissal time.
+Please be sure to notify the office well in advance with any changes to your student's dismissal procedure.

 When a student is to leave school early, he/she is to check out through the office.

-Parents are asked to come to the office to check-out their student.
+Parents are asked to come to the office to check-out their student(s).
 Leaving early to attend outside classes or lessons is strongly discouraged.